August 26th

 Not stretching beyond means!

-The most sensible way to avoid getting into this scenario is by living within one's means.
-Not stretching beyond what he can afford...
-Always having some stored for a rainy day...
+The most sensible way to avoid this scenario is: to live within one's means; not stretching beyond what he can afford, always having something stored for a rainy day...
 Even ants do that!
 Shouldn't humans do this more ardently?

 Spending is quick, earning is slow.
 Beware!
-Earn slowly, spend even more slowly.
+Earn slowly, and spend even more slowly.

 pada vigrahaH: